LRodniansky/LRU8/README.md

 After building, you can run the test program by executing the generated executable test_lru8.

 ## Compatibility

 LRU8 is compatible with both Unix and Windows systems.
 It utilizes standard C++ features and should work with any compliant C++ compiler.

+LRU8 has been tested and verified to work on the following platforms:

+- Red Hat Enterprise Linux 7 (el7.x86_64)
+- Red Hat Enterprise Linux 9 (el9.x86_64)
+- CentOS 7 (el7.x86_64)

 ## Contributing
 Contributions to LRU8 are welcome!
 If you find a bug or have an enhancement idea, feel free to open an issue or submit a pull request on GitHub.